VictoriaTrenton/SandpileAvalanche/README.md

 ## Description

-Self-directed final project for third-year Computational Physics course
+This was a self-directed final project for my third-year Computational Physics course.

 "The purpose of this sandpile study was to investigate the relationship of the distribution of avalanche sizes and the change in distribution after holes were added to the pile."